COS301-SE-2024/WriteMe/apps/writeme-docs/docs/testing-policy.md

 - Deployment frequency, lead time for changes, and the mean time to recover (MTTR) from failures are tracked to measure the effectiveness of our CI/CD processes.

 -  We analyze error rates, incident response times, and resolution times to gauge the effectiveness of our error handling processes.
-Regular reviews of error logs help us identify recurring issues and implement preventive measures.
+Regular reviews of error logs help us identify recurring issues and implement preventive measures using CloudWatch.

 - We monitor the performance of load balancers and track metrics such as response time and traffic distribution to ensure optimal operation.